Bao from Yum Bun

 The Chinese use much whiter (bleached) flour, which is banned in the UK.
 A lot of places in Chinatown still use it however as there’s a legal loophole somewhere along the importing chain.
 You’ll see that the buns I’ve made have a yellow tinge to them, yet those that you see in restaurants are snowy white; the latter are mostly made in Chinatown with the imported flour, and then supplied to the restaurants.
 Apparently it’s also possible to buy the flour for home use, but recently there’s been some kind of shortage.
 If the yellow colour really bothers you, then add a tiny splash of rice vinegar to the water when you steam your buns, and that will whiten them slightly.

-The dough is a bit of a bugger to work with, and I break out in a sweat kneading it until smooth; the idea is to work the gluten so that it becomes nice and stretchy.
+The dough needs kneading until very smooth; the idea is to work the gluten so that it becomes nice and stretchy.
 When it’s done you should be able to push your fingers gently into the surface of the dough without it cracking straight away.
 Once risen it’s rolled out into an oval shape, then oiled and folded over a chopstick; the oiling is important to stop the dough sticking together during steaming.

 Sandwich buns resting in the steaming trays